Is Kim Kardashian Finally Content With 2 Kids? ‘KUWTK’ Star Speaks Up After Kanye West’s Breakdown

 “Me, personally, yes.”

-On Sunday’s episode of KUWTK, the 36-year-old Kardashian rushed to Los Angeles from New York to be with her husband who recently suffered from a panic attack and had to be brought to the hospital.
+On Sunday’s episode of KUWTK, the 36-year-old Kardashian rushed to Los Angeles from New York to be with her husband who recently suffered a panic attack and had to be brought to the hospital.
 For those who weren’t able to watch the previous episode of the show, Kim received a call from one of Kanye’s friends telling her about the breakdown.

 At the time, she was flustered and was crying over the phone while speaking to Kanye’s friend, leaving the other Kardashians wondering what was going on.

-Kim assured her family that everything will be okay, saying that Kanye is currently in a “much needed time off,” as reported by People.
+Kim assured her family that everything will be okay, saying that Kanye currently has to take some “much needed time off,” as reported by People.

 “I’m not in the mood to get into it right now… but it will be okay,” Kim tells Khloé.